$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Solution in the annealed approximation

 \subsection{Luttinger--Ward relation}

-The ``Luttinger--Ward'' (LW) relation \cite{Luttinger:1960ua} gives the total charge $\langle Q \rangle$ of a conformal solution in terms of a sum over contributions indexed by $A$, each associated with a field of abundance $N_A$, charge $Q_A$, statistics $s_A = \pm1$, dimension $\Delta_A$, and spectral asymmetry $\cE_A$.
-As reviewed in Appendix~\ref{app: LW identities}, the relation is
+The ``Luttinger--Ward'' (LW) relation \cite{Luttinger:1960ua} gives the total charge $\langle Q \rangle$ of a conformal solution in terms of a sum of contributions indexed by $A$, each associated with a field of abundance $N_A$, charge $Q_A$, statistics $s_A = \pm1$, dimension $\Delta_A$, and spectral asymmetry $\cE_A$:

 The charge is only determined up to a constant $C$, because of ambiguities in matching the UV limit (see also Appendix~A of \cite{Heydeman:2022lse}).